HBrianLe/Data_4319/README.md

 <li> Partition of data for training and testing</li>
 <li> Performance Measures of errors </li>
 <li> Creation of Functions for updates  </li>
+<li> The concept of updating weights through the process of gradient descent.</li>

 This class is taught at the University of Houston Downtown by Randy Davila, Ph.D. -  Assistant Professor of Data Science.